polkadot-developers/knowledgebase/current/integrate/subkey.md

   SS58 Address:     5DjoeJSa7m4EsuSKwDN1GkrMtTiWwSMGxESQ6KSNPETPaPna
 ```

 Notice the SS58 Address 5D**joe**JSa7m4EsuSKwDN1GkrMtTiWwSMGxESQ6KSNPETPaPna contains the string `joe`.

-`--number` is for legacy purpose, so it is going to generate one vanity address no matter what value is passed in.
+`--number` is for legacy purpose, so it will generate one vanity address no matter what value is passed in.

 ## Password Protected Keys